PavanRangani/docs/docs/prd/contact-company/contacts-of-app-users.md

 #### UI Requirement

-- View: Show `Clarius Employee` tag with name at top
+- Show `Clarius Employee` tag with name at top
-- View: show tooltip on hover of Delete button
+- Show tooltip on hover of Delete button
   - Tooltip Message: The Contact is Clarius User.
 So, delete is not allowed.
+- Shows `Permissions` section for all users.
+(Admin or Non-admin) [See this](https://drive.google.com/file/d/1TSMV3pagwSXHqm85oK-qLJSeerLVu6Mv/view?usp=share_link)
+  - If checkbox of `Allow wire instruction second check` is true, shows `Yes` otherwise shows `No`.

 ## Browse Clarius Employees